nicbou/nicolasbouliane.com/content/blog/silence.md

 Technology constantly calls for my attention, like a needy child.
 Attention is engagement and engagement is profit.
 Thus the best minds of our generation are busy grabbing my attention by increasingly coercive means.

-This is a post about how I fought back and got technology to *just shut the fuck up*.
+This is a post about how I fought back and got technology to *just shut up*.
 It's regularly updated.

 ![Clothespin holding lips shut](/images/illustrations/clothespin-holding-mouth-shut.png)